 F. An explanation of the use and limitations of methods that will prevent or reduce exposure including appropriate engineering controls, work practices, and personal protective equipment;

-G.

-An explanation of the basis for selection of personal protective equipment;

-H.

-Information on the types, proper use, location, removal, handling, decontamination and disposal of personal protective equipment;
+G. Information on the types, proper use, location, removal, handling, decontamination and disposal of personal protective equipment;

+H. An explanation of the basis for selection of personal protective equipment;

 I. Information on the Hepatitis B vaccine, including information on its efficacy, safety, method of administration, the benefits of being vaccinated, and that the vaccine and vaccination will be offered free of charge;